 The Bottom Line

 The Biden tax and financial plan is not a full-scale reimagining of the American tax system the way some of his Democratic rivals envisioned, but it does have a number of relatively modest proposals that would increase government revenue and potentially narrow the income gap that has become one of the more hot button issues in American political discourse.
+There are other proposals out there not directly related to tax policy aimed to help middle class taxpayers as well, such as a $15,000 credit for first-time homebuyers.
 It mostly aims to raise money from increased taxes on rich people and corporations, and includes a number of plans to close loopholes these companies and individuals use to lower their tax burden under the current system.

 Tips For Managing Your Money